 Diet culture has totally hijacked the idea of what it means to eat mindfully!
 In regards to food, we see mindful eating depicted alongside the “Hunger/Fullness Diet,” which repackages the process of Intuitive Eating and turns it into a set of restrictive rules that makes us hyper-aware of what we’re eating when we’re eating, how much we’re eating, and whether or not we’re eating “too much.”
 In other words, common iterations of mindful eating involve a preoccupation with food―a product of diet culture.

 Now, don’t get me wrong- tuning into hunger and fullness is a HUGE part of intuitive eating; so much that I break down the topic in this article.
-But most of the dancers who I work with in The Healthy Dancer® community are pretty out of touch with their intrinsic cues of hunger cues and for this reason, intuitive eating isn’t always the ultimate goal.
+But most of the dancers in The Healthy Dancer® community are pretty out of touch with their intrinsic cues of hunger cues and for this reason, intuitive eating isn’t always the ultimate goal.
 This is usually a result of either intentional restrictions (like dieting) or unintentional restrictions.
 If you’re wondering where your cues have gone, then check out this article.

 Here’s What Mindful Eating Is NOT

 Mindful eating is not explicitly designed to help one heal from diet culture.
 It’s also not an end goal of intuitive eating.
 If we strive for mindfulness in this way, we risk turning it into another form of external validation.
 The expectation to be 100% mindful 100% of the time doesn’t take life (and its many curve balls) into account.
 If we’re stressing over the idea of eating mindfully, then we’re probably not fostering a positive experience at mealtimes.

 What Is Mindful Eating?